 If you're posting content

-Don't post links in your content on YouTube if they fit any of the descriptions noted below.
+Don't post links in your content on YouTube if they direct users to content that violates our community guidelines.
+This includes links that fit any of the descriptions noted below.

 - Links to pornography

 - Links to websites or apps that install malware

 - Links to websites or apps phishing for a user's login credentials, financial information, etc.

 - Links to websites, apps or other information technology that give unauthorised access to audio content, audiovisual content, full video games, software or streaming services that normally require payment

 - Links to websites that seek to raise funds or recruit for terrorist organisations

 - Links to sites containing Child Sexual Abuse Imagery (CSAI)